Learn more about our Advertising Disclosure

 • Laredo’s population is about 15% less than Greensboro.

-• Laredo's public transportation has a score of 4 out of 10 versus Greensboro's lower score of 3.
+• Laredo’s public transportation score of 4 out of 10 is higher than Greensboro’s score of 3.

 • Laredo is more walkable than Greensboro with a score of 37 out of 100 vs Greensboro’s 29 out of 100.

 • With a score of 40 out of 100, Laredo is more bike-friendly than Greensboro, which has a score of 32 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 • Laredo’s crime rate is lower than Greensboro with a score of 36.23 compared to Greensboro’s 45.91.
 This means that Laredo neighborhoods are safer than 36.23% of all U.S. neighborhoods, and Greensboro neighborhoods are safer than 45.91%.